The Ins and Outs of Jumbo Mortgages

 Much like applying for a regular mortgage, you’ll have to meet the following criteria:

-You’ll also need to get two property appraisals to justify the purchase price.
+• Get two property appraisals to justify the purchase price.

 Keep in mind that while these mortgage loans fall under the non-conforming category, they still follow the Consumer Financial Protection Bureau guidelines.